Monday, August 27, 2012

 1 female smothered with sleeping bag

-1 male throat ripped open
+1 male had his throat ripped open

-1 male head twisted to the back
+1 male had his head twisted

 1 male falls to his death after climbing rope was cut

-1 female face slammed against a tree
+1 female had her face slammed against a tree

 1 male neck crushed